mattermost/mmctl/docs/mmctl_config_migrate.rst

 ~~~~~~~~

 Migrate a file-based configuration to (or from) a database-based configuration.
-Point the Mattermost server at the target configuration to start using it
+Point the Mattermost server at the target configuration to start using it.
+Note that this command is only available in `--local` mode.

 ::

-  mmctl config migrate [from_config] [to_config] [flags]
+  mmctl --local config migrate [from_config] [to_config] [flags]

 Examples
 ~~~~~~~~